keptn-sandbox/contributing/README.md

 1. You will be added as maintainer to the repo with full write access.
 1. We will support you in setting up the Travis build for your repo.

+## How to contribute in existing repositories?

+For existing repositories in the Keptn Sandbox Organization the respective code owners (see CODEOWNERS file of each repo) are mainly responsible.
+To contribute, please open a PR in the repo and ask the code owners for approval.